Get exclusive member benefits & effect social change. Join Today

 Some men have an elevated risk of developing urethral stricture, especially those who have:

-Urethral stricture can cause numerous symptoms, which range from mild to severe.
+Urethral stricture can cause numerous symptoms, ranging from mild to severe.
 Some of the signs of a urethral stricture include:

 Doctors may use several approaches to diagnose urethral stricture.